 \subsubsection{Beam destabilizing effect through cocoon pressure}

-The addition of the loss terms has a destabilizing effect on the beam through its interaction with the inner cocoon: free-free cooling, shown Fig. \ref{fig:X1X3loss} to be the dominant process in both the beam and the inner cocoon, diminishes pressure in the jet with a different intensity depending on jet zone: the beam cools faster than the inner cocoon, causing a stronger pressure gradient between inner cocoon and beam.
-This strengthens the oblique internal shocks (Figure~\ref{fig:CygX3_LvnoL}, left panels), which in turns accelerates the growth of KHI as detailed Sect. \ref{sect:instab}.
-Thus KHI grows faster in the cooled case, changing the dynamical behavior of the cooled jet as seen Fig. \ref{fig:CygX3_LvnoL_T}.
-Pressure in each zone is derived from the mean rest mass density and temperature measured over the corresponding marked cells defined Sect. \ref{sect:postproc}.
+The addition of the loss terms has a destabilizing effect on the beam through its interaction with the inner cocoon: free-free cooling, shown in Fig. \ref{fig:X1X3loss} to be the dominant process in both the beam and the inner cocoon, diminishes pressure in the jet with a different intensity depending on the jet zone: the beam cools faster than the inner cocoon, causing a stronger pressure gradient between inner cocoon and beam.
+This strengthens the oblique internal shocks (Figure~\ref{fig:CygX3_LvnoL}, left panels), which in turn accelerates the growth of KHI, as detailed Sect. \ref{sect:instab}.
+Thus KHI grows faster in the cooled case, changing the dynamical behavior of the cooled jet, as shown in Fig. \ref{fig:CygX3_LvnoL_T}.
+Pressure in each zone is derived from the mean rest mass density and temperature measured over the corresponding marked cells defined in Sect. \ref{sect:postproc}.

 The cocoon-to-beam pressure ratio for runs CygX3 and CygX3\_noLoss is shown top panel of Fig. \ref{fig:CygX3_LvnoL}.
 It is to be noted that this ratio is greater than 1 at all time, ensuring a pressure collimation of the beam.
-In the non-cooled case, after the initial decrease due to the jet structure settling in, the overpressure grows in two phases with a transition around $\sim$ 2000 s.
-In the cooled case the growth rate seems constant from the start with the exception of a strong increase starting at t = 650 s, peaking at $\sim$ 1000 s and joining the overall trend at 1350 s.
-This happens as the jet transitions from the instability growth to the turbulent phase: t = 600 s indeed marks the apparition of strong oblique shocks in the cooled case.
-This stronger overpressure explains the difference in beam structure that can be seen in the bottom panel of Fig. \ref{fig:CygX3_LvnoL} displaying longitudinal slice of the jet material tracer at t = 750 s including the plane containing the star center: a higher inner cocoon to beam pressure gradient causes the stronger oblique shocks in CygX3 runs.
+In the non-cooled case, after the initial decrease that is caused by the settling in of the jet structure, the overpressure grows in two phases with a transition around $\sim$ 2000 s.
+In the cooled case, the growth rate seems constant from the start with the exception of a strong increase starting at t = 650 s, peaking at $\sim$ 1000 s, and joining the overall trend at 1350 s.
+This occurs as the jet transitions from the instability growth to the turbulent phase: t = 600 s indeed marks the apparition of strong oblique shocks in the cooled case.
+This stronger overpressure explains the difference in beam structure that is shown in the bottom panel of Fig. \ref{fig:CygX3_LvnoL}, displaying a longitudinal slice of the jet material tracer at t = 750 s including the plane containing the stellar center: a higher gradient of inner cocoon to beam pressure causes the stronger oblique shocks in CygX3 runs.